CHECK OUT THE NEW PROJECT LITERACY VIDEO! VIEW IT HERE.

 Who are Project Literacy learners?

 Our learners are adults who want to improve their lives and the lives of their families.
 Some are immigrants learning English and about American culture.
 Some are preparing to become U.S. citizens.
 Some already speak English, but want to improve their literacy skills.

 We provide free evening English classes taught by professional teachers.
 We also offer one-on-one or small group tutoring by volunteer tutors.

 How do I get into the classes or get a tutor?

-Give us a call at 617.924.8797 and find out when you can register.
-We put registered students on a wait list.
-From the wait list, we enroll new students in classes in September, November, January and March.
+Call us at 617.924.8797 to find out when you can register.
+We put registered students on a waiting list.
+From the waiting list, we enroll new students in classes in September, November, January and March.
 We enroll new students in tutoring at different times during the year.